oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

       "presentation_id" : "87248924n2f"
     }

 24.-25.
-The IDP uses the handle to look up the presentation and reteive the result.
+The IDP uses the handle to look up the presentation and retrieve the result.
 The IDP then evaluates the verification result and returns either a code or an error as per Native Authorization Response {#native-response}.
 Here we assume the happy path.
 Continue with step 37

-26.-28 In case of cross device, the IDP requests a presentation request from the verifier WITHOUT passing/referencing a redirect_uri and hands it over to the client.
+26.-28 In case of cross device, the IDP requests a presentation request from the verifier WITHOUT passing/referencing an openid4vp_redirect_uri and hands it over to the client.
 These steps can be ignored if step 3 already includes the presentation request.
 29. The client renders it as QR code and displays it to the user.
 30. The user scans the QR code with the wallet
 31. The wallet presents the credentials to the verifier 32.-35.
-The client polls the IDP for the presentation status until it receives a non-pendig result.
-The IDP in turn polls the verifier before handing the result back to the client
+The client polls the IDP for the presentation status until it receives a non-pending result.
+The IDP in turn polls the verifier before handing the result back to the client.
+A response from the IDP describing a pending presenentation status may look as follows:

+    HTTP/1.1 200 OK
+    Content-Type: application/json
+    Cache-Control: no-store

+    {
+      "auth_session": "ce6772f5e07bc8361572f",
+      "status": "pending"
+    }

 36. Once the presentation is done, the verifier returns the result to the IDP.
 The IDP then evaluates the verification result and returns either a code or an error as per Native Authorization Response {#native-response}, breaking the loop.
 Here we assume the happy path.
 Continue with step 37

 37.-39.
 The IDP returns an authorization code to the client, which redeems it for an access token